 - Choose someone you trust and who values and agrees with your wishes

 - Choose someone who is legally able to be your attorney

-Who should be notified about power of attorney decisions
+Who should be notified about protection mandate decisions

-A third important consideration in estate planning is choosing a guardian for children.
-A guardian is a person or people (typically a couple) who will take care of a child/children if their parent(s) pass away.
+A third important consideration in estate planning is choosing a tutor for children.
+A tutor is a person or people (typically a couple) who will take care of a child/children if their parent(s) pass away.

 Are there differences in estate planning for biological, adopted, and shared children?

 If a parent passes and is survived by biological children, the other natural parent, if they are living, will typically get custody of the child/children.
 However, things can get more complicated when there are adopted or shared children, especially if the guardianship of the surviving parent was not made legal before the other parent’s passing.

 Blended family structures are increasingly common.
 The 2021 Canadian census indicates that stepfamilies are more prevalent in same-gender, transgender, and non-binary couples than with opposite-gender couples.